anjiqbal/100DaysOfCode/README.md

 - Went through all of the planning stages needed to build an MVP - ideation, user story, MVP and stretch goals and component tree.
 - I understood to a deeper level the importance of user stories - if you build for everyone you are building for no one.
-- I used Postman to select an API and check whther it was active.
+- I used Postman to select an API and check whether it was active.

 ### Thoughts: